KwaneleKhumalo/mern/server/README.md

-# Getting Started with the Server Modules
+# Getting Started with the MERN-DB-APP - SERVER

 ## Install Server dependencies:
 In the directory, run: